-Hideaki Anno (庵野 秀明Romaji ) (born May 22, 1960) is one of the six co-founders of anime studio Gainax; he is most (in)famously known for his work on the Neon Genesis Evangelion franchise, and he was rather famously involved in a dispute over the anime adaptation of Kare Kano with the author of the manga.
-Anno made a name for himself working as an animator on Nausicaš of the Valley of the Wind — thanks to recognition from since-then friend, mentor, and collaborator Hayao Miyazaki note .
-His most high-profile work prior to Evangelion was for Nadia: The Secret of Blue Water and Gunbuster.
-He has also directed several live-action films, including an adaptation of popular 1970s anime Cutey Honey and Toho's 2016 Godzilla film, Shin Godzilla.
+Hideaki Anno (庵野 秀明Romaji ) (born May 22, 1960) is a Japanese animator and actor who is one of the seven co-founders of Studio Gainax.
+He is also the man behind the Neon Genesis Evangelion franchise, and he was rather famously involved in a dispute over the anime adaptation of His and Her Circumstances with the author of the manga, Masami Tsuda.
+Born in Ube, Anno made a name for himself working as an animator on Nausicaš of the Valley of the Wind — thanks to recognition from since-then friend, mentor, and collaborator Hayao Miyazaki note .
+His most high-profile work prior to Evangelion was for Nadia: The Secret of Blue Water as well as his directorial debut, Gunbuster.
+Since the 1998 release of Love & Pop, Anno has also directed several live-action films, including an adaptation of popular 1970s anime Cutey Honey and Toho's 2016 Godzilla film, Shin Godzilla .
 In addition, he also designed the intro sequence for Space Battleship Yamato 2199.

 Anno once went back to his hometown to teach kids about working in animation.
 Video here.